0x4A-0x41-0x4B/pyforms/README.md

 #### Impact of these updates to the user

-All the modules will be imported in the same way as in previous versions, with the exception of the **BaseWidget** class, that now is imported using the string:
+All the modules will be imported in the same way as in previous versions, with the exception of the **BaseWidget** class, which is now imported using the string:
 ```python
 from pyforms.basewidget import BaseWidget
 ```
-The main diference of these updates, is that, it is not mandatory anymore to install all the 3 diferent layers and its requirements.
-For example, it does not make sense to install **pyforms-gui** and its requirements like pyqt5 on a webserver where we are going to execute pyforms only on Web mode.
+The main difference of these updates, is that, it is no longer mandatory to install all 3 different layers and their requirements.
+For example, it does not make sense to install **pyforms-gui** and its requirements like pyqt5 on a webserver on which pyforms will only require Web mode.

 ----

 # ![Pyforms logo](docs/source/_static/imgs/pyforms.jpg?raw=true "Screen")

-Pyforms is a Python cross-enviroment framework to develop GUI applications, which promotes modular software design and code reusability with minimal effort.
+Pyforms is a Python cross-enviroment framework to develop GUI applications, which promote modular software design and code reusability with minimal effort.

 ### It offers:
 * A Python layer of Desktop forms, based on PyQt, OpenGL and other libraries.